tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-contrail-using-juju-charms.rst

        **Note:** Do not change the flag after deployment.
    * - flow-export-rate
      - 0
-     - Specify how many flow records are exported by vRouter agent to the Contrail Collector when a flow is created or deleted
+     - Specify how many flow records are exported by vRouter agent to the Tungsten Fabric Collector when a flow is created or deleted
    * - docker-registry
      -
      - Specify the URL of the docker-registry.